 Ina Garten’s lemon cake, like everything else we’ve experienced from the Barefoot Contessa, is one of those very few things that literally makes us sigh with content.
 Subtly sweet.
 Distinctively lemony.
 And not quite as heavy as a traditional pound cake.
 Yep.
 Does it to us each and every darn time.–David Leite

-Is it just us or is it rather maddening to stand there in the grocery store looking at a recipe that calls for a certain amount of freshly squeezed lemon juice but gives nary a clue as to how many lemons that means?
+Is it just us or is it rather maddening to stand there in the grocery store looking at a recipe that calls for a certain amount of fresh lemon juice yet gives nary a clue as to how many lemons that means?
 Part of the problem is that the yield of any lemon varies immensely given a particular fruit’s size and freshness.
-A conservative guesstimate?
-Count on 2 to 3 tablespoons juice per lemon.
-If you end up with an extra lemon, well, better than the alternative.
-We’re waiting for an iPhone app that can guesstimate a particular lemon’s yield.
+Generally, you can count on 2 to 3 tablespoons of juice per lemon.

 - 4 extra-large eggs, at room temperature

 - 1/3 cup grated lemon zest, (from about 6 large lemons)

 - 3/4 cup buttermilk, (either low-fat or full-fat), at room temperature

 - 1 teaspoon vanilla extract